 Saturday, October 27, 2018

-The future of computers - Conductive polymer matrix for AI (CPMAI)
+The future of computers and AI - Conductive polymer matrix for AI (CPMAI)

 The problem with existing computers is that they constantly develop.
 For most users by the time they have saved up to buy the latest computer, technology has advanced and the computer rapidly becomes obsolete with faster more capable machines being available.